DavideAlidosi/May9/ReadMe.txt

 - Control Constraint: this set of scripts constraint a controller to a single or multiple controlled object(s)

-Version 3.2 highlight
+Version 10 highlight
-- Unified Maya versions installer
+- Add support to Maya 2019
-- Completion of modular structure
-- Polish hotkeys scheme, see userguide for more information
-- May9 hotkeys sets are added over the current hotkeySet during installation
+- May9 Next Hotkey Sets are added over standard ones without overwrite the user ones
+- Incorporate MMtoKey into May9 Next Plug-in, so is possible use an indipendent MMtoKey aside
+- Imporved usability of objects and components contextual MMs
+- Complete the support of Modeling Toolkit
-- Add back Maya 2017 support
+- Removed support to third party plug-ins
+- Global polish and optimization

 Useful links